priyabalaramdas-commits/priyabalaramdas/README.md

 # Hi There
 Iam "PRIYA BALARAM DAS".
-iam a graphic designer and web developer also.
+Iam a graphic designer and web developer also.